gfngfn/SATySFi/README.md

 * wget or curl
 * ruby
 * [opam](https://opam.ocaml.org/) 2.0 (Installation instructions are [here](https://opam.ocaml.org/doc/Install.html).)
+    * Bubblewrap, a tool required for opam 2, cannot be installed easily yet on some kinds of environment such as Windows Subsystem for Linux (WSL) and Ubuntu 16.04.
+As a workaround for the time being, opam 2 can be installed without bubblewrap by passing `--disable-sandboxing` option when running `opam init`. **Please see [opam's FAQ](https://opam.ocaml.org/doc/FAQ.html#Why-does-opam-require-bwrap) for details.**
 * ocaml 4.06.0 (installed by OPAM)

 Also, we must add an external OPAM repo to build.
 This can be done by the following command.